Tamám Shud: How the Somerton Man’s Last Dance for a Lasting Life Was Decoded — Omar Khayyam Center Research Report

 $29.00$49.00

-In this report The Somerton Man’s code is at last deciphered to be a suicide contemplation note he drafted as a quatrain giving a gist of why and how he planned his last dance for a lasting life.
+In this report the Somerton man’s code was deciphered in 2021 to be a suicide contemplation note he drafted as a quatrain giving a gist of why and how he planned his last dance for a lasting life.
 It was the creative DNA of his suicide plot.

 Publication Date: October 1, 2021